Dr Kim Bouwer

 Dr Kim Bouwer joined Exeter Law school as a Lecturer in Law (Education & Research) in November 2019.
 She was previously a Max Weber Fellow at the European University Institute (Florence), a Lecturer at the University of Strathclyde (Glasgow), and a Teaching Fellow at UCL (London and Adelaide).
 Kim is also qualified as a lawyer and has experience of practice in London and Johannesburg.

 Kim's research interests include multilevel climate law - with a particular interest in climate litigation - energy and environmental law, law and decolonisation, and private law.
 She is currently working on a monograph about climate litigation, under contract with Cambridge University Press.
-In 2020 she received grant funding from the Modern Law Review to co-host (with the University of the Witwatersrand in Johannesburg) a workshop on the theme of Climate Litigation in Africa.
+In 2020 she received grant funding from the Modern Law Review for a workshop on the theme of Climate Litigation in Africa.
+This is being co-hosted with the University of Witwatersrand in Johannsburg.
 You can read more about the workshop here: https://drive.google.com/file/d/1TLHknSUEFMNW0UsgiTnOxj3TDq9bxF2V/view?ths=true

 Kim would be happy to accept applications from prospective doctoral candidates in climate, energy and environmental law.